Aviral14/Flipkart-Scraper/README.md

 in the terminal to run the script.
 The number of laptops entered must be between 0 and the total number of laptops listed on the website.

-To display the data scraped from the website use the retrieve.py script Type -
+To display the data scraped from the website use the retrieve.py script.
+Type -

 python3 retrieve.py 'file in which data is stored'.